PlasticBrain is a display device using a 3D realistic model of the brain.

 - Coupling with Bitalino to display heart actity or breathing as colors on the device.

-In 2014/2015 we bought an Arduino to synchronize a clinical SEEG recording system with a stimulation software.
+In 2014/2015 Pierre Deman bought an Arduino to synchronize a clinical SEEG recording system with a stimulation software in Grenoble, France.

 As we had this component available, we realized that because 3D printing and DIY electronics were now available to the general public, we could build an old idea of mine : display on a realistic 3D brain its activity, realtime or afterwards (for example to replay an epileptic seizure in slow-motion), or use it to display anatomical regions.